MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 * ``LLUI_DISPLAY_IMPL_binarySemaphoreTake`` and ``LLUI_DISPLAY_IMPL_binarySemaphoreGive``: Two distinct functions have to be implemented to *take* and *give* a binary semaphore.

 * ``LLUI_DISPLAY_IMPL_flush``: According the display buffer policy (see :ref:`section_display_policies`), the ``flush`` function has to be implemented.
-This function must not be blocking and not performing the copy directly.
-Another OS task or a dedicated hardware must be configured to perform the buffer copy.
+This function must not be blocking and not performing the flush directly.
+Another OS task or a dedicated hardware must be configured to perform the flush.

 .. _MicroUI.start(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/MicroUI.html#start--